Rick Windham: Nebraska’s fall dove season is here

 The dove season in Nebraska is open!
-I have been waiting for this season for months.
+The season opened Sept.
+1. I have been waiting for this season for months.
 It is not only a chance to get back in the field for some hunting, but it is a chance to get together with some good friends and enjoy what Nebraska has to offer.

+My opening day was a bit slower than seasons of the past, but there was still some shooting to be had.
+I don’t need to limit out to have a good time.

+Just getting out for a hunt has a lot of satisfaction.
+Pulling the trigger is almost secondary to the hunt — almost.
+I still enjoy wing shooting.

 - Look for food sources and watering holes.
 Doves will follow a daily routine and you can find these spots quickly if you look for them.